-One team builds a structure and removes some of the planks to create a sculpture that could not be built from the ground up.
-The other team then attempts to re-create the structure and identify the "mystery" behind the sculpture.
+One team builds a structure and removes some of the planks to create a sculpture that could not be built from the ground up (see page 31 of the KEVA Guide Book for an example).
+The other team then attempts to recreate the structure and identify the "mystery" behind the sculpture.